bertt/GdalOnNet8Sample/README.md

 # GdalOnNetCoreSample

-Sample of running GDAL on .NET Core
+Sample of running GDAL on .NET Core.

+Update 2019-04-25:

+To get the sample running on a standard .NET Core Docker image an update version of Gdal.Core.LinuxRuntime (2.3.0-beta-024-1840) on myget.org is used instead of the one from NuGet.

 ## Running